 Dialectical behavior therapy (DBT) is a form of cognitive behavioral therapy.
 First developed as treatment for suicidal patients with severe mental health disorders, including borderline personality disorder, it was so effective that it was adapted for patients with substance abuse disorders.
 Evidence shows DBT is also effective in treating patients with alcohol and drug addiction.

-One of the hallmarks of addiction is repeating behaviors – such as using drugs and alcohol and associated behaviors such as unsafe sexual practices – that are known to be harmful.
+One of the hallmarks of addiction is repeating behaviors – such as drub abuse, alcohol abuse and associated behaviors such as unsafe sexual practices – that are known to be harmful.
 These behaviors lead to job loss, health problems, financial difficulties, divorce and being unable to be a good parent.

 In DBT, patients learn to envision, pursue and sustain goals that support health, balance and happiness.
 To do this, patients are guided in a process that helps them develop self-acceptance – that is, a validation that their struggles are real and an understanding that it’s OK to experience or feel intense emotions that are difficult to cope with.
 At the same time, patients develop an understanding of the need for change.